Hellbovine

 STEP 2: START MENU, TILES, AND TASKBAR

-This step prevents all the "bloat" from getting installed, such as links to trial products, games and apps you did not ask for, and other ads and sponsored software.
+This step prevents all the "bloat" from getting installed, such as games and apps you did not ask for, and other ads and sponsored software.
 You can still use live tiles and customize that panel, this tweak just cleans up the stuff that many users do not like.

 2A) Load an unmodified, official, Windows 10 21H2 image into NTLite by going to "Add" then choosing "Image directory" and select the Windows image folder you want to use and NTLite will refresh.
 Now double-click on "Windows 10 Home" or whichever edition you have a license for, and it will begin loading.
-If you do not have an image to use, check my other guides (link) for instructions on how to create one.
+If you do not have an image to use, check other guides (link3) for instructions, and for an official 21H2 (link4) download.

 2B) After the image has finished loading it automatically moves into the "Mounted" section, which means we can begin editing.
 Right-click on the "Windows 10 Home" that has a green circle and select "Explore mount directory".